SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/workers.rst

 ========================

 Nowcast workers are Python modules that can be imported from :py:mod:`salishsea_tools.nowcast.workers`.
-They are composed of some standard code to allow them to interface with the messaging and logging frameworks, and one or more functions to execute their task in the nowcast system.
+They are composed of some standard code to enable them to interface with the nowcast system messaging and logging framework, and one or more functions to execute their task in the nowcast system.
-Most of the standard code is centred around instantiation of a :py:class:`SalishSeaTools.salishsea_tools.nowcast.nowcast_worker.NowcastWorker` object and executing method calls on it.
+Most of the standard code is centred around setup of a :py:class:`~SalishSeaTools.salishsea_tools.nowcast.nowcast_worker.NowcastWorker` object and executing method calls on it.
+The worker object is an instance of the :py:class:`SalishSeaTools.salishsea_tools.nowcast.nowcast_worker.NowcastWorker` class.

 Here is a skeleton example of a worker module showing the standard code.
 It is explained,